sleung124/BIOF501A-Project/README.md

 - This step uses the *FindMarkers* function in Seurat [[6](#4-references)] to identify DEGs between the two most abundant cell types present
 - From cell deconvolution, each capture spot will have a mix of cell types within it.
 In this step, capture spots are labeled as being enriched in only one cell type (the most abundant one present in that capture spot).
 - Across the entire sample, cell types are ranked based on how many capture spots are labelled for a specific cell type enrichment.
 The two most enriched cell types, and their corresponding capture spots, are used for downstream analysis
 - Between the two groups identified using this approach, statistical significance for differences in counts for each gene present is done with a Negative Binomial test.
-To account for the multiple testing problem, Bonferroni Correction is used to calculate adjusted P-values.
-Genes with adjusted P-values lower than the threshould (default 0.05) are flagged as statistically significant, and are passed onto Enrichr in the next step.
+To account for the multiple testing problem, we take the Bonferroni-corrected adjusted P-values and compare it to our P-value threshold (default value in pipeline is 0.05).
+Genes that pass this check are flagged as statistically significant, and are passed onto Enrichr in the next step.
-- This step produces a list of DEGs, in CSV format
+- This step produces a volcano plot, along with the statistically significant genes identified from this step of the workflow.

 4. **Pathway Analysis** - Find enriched biological pathways
 - This step uses the [enrichR](https://github.com/wjawaid/enrichR) package to access the Enrichr database [[9](#4-references)]